Jerry Rollins played with some great players in the World Hockey Association.

 Interview: Jerry Rollins

 Jerry really has a fascinating tale to tell, going from high school dropout to the man who started the classic ’70s brawl in the video below, to a powerhouse CEO that is sought by top executives to help them lead their businesses.
-His easy to digest book is filled with entertaining anecdotes and is truly aspirational.
+His book is easy to digest, filled with entertaining anecdotes and truly aspirational.
 It should be required reading for anyone in a leadership position or those who desire to achieve that level.

 Book Review: Insight Pitch: My Life as a Major League Closer